zabuTNT/aurora-go/README.md

 To reduce your work you can use this application or try to understand the protocoll reading the code.

-You can retrieve data in XML, JSON and use them for building Android/IOS apps that monitoring a remote inverter (for example).
+You can retrieve data in XML, JSON and use them for building Android/IOS apps that monitor a remote inverter (for example).

-It's based on Daniele De Santis PHP project (great job):
+It's based on Daniele De Santis PHP InverterPowerMeterLITE monitor project

-InverterPowerMeterLITE monitor

 http://www.desantix.it/index.php?page=download